bugmark/exchange/README.md

 - The session participant should experiment with full-screen (F11) or normal browser sizing to get the best image.

+## Google Hangouts

+We use Google Hangouts for our weekly standups.

 ## TBD

 - Fix the wget URL for the Vagrantfile (dev branch)